jonnor/electroproto/README.md

 Milestones
 ===========
 0.0.1: Proof-of-concept.
 Can mill+drill a PCB without intermediate manual steps.
 0.1.0: Minimally useful.
 Can mill+drill+paste a PCB ".
-Component placement and reflow done manually.
+Board cutout, component placement and reflow done manually.
+0.2.0: Can mill+drill+cutout+paste a PCB ".
-0.2.0: Can mill+drill+paste+pick-and-place a PCB ".
+0.3.0: Can mill+drill+paste+pick-and-place a PCB ".
 Solder reflow done manually.
-0.3.0: Can mill+drill+paste+pick-and-place+reflow a PCB ".
+0.4.0: Can mill+drill+paste+pick-and-place+reflow a PCB ".
 x.0.0: Electroproto is available for purchase from several manufacturers, and can be made using standard fablab tools.

 TODO